About Aphasia

 • Don’t fill in words unless you are asked to help out

-• Use pen and paper for drawing and writing
+• Using pen and paper for drawing and writing simple words can help your message

 • Check that you both understand the conversation